 The legislation also gives UK ISPs the right to throttle speeds and even disconnect users from the internet altogether.

-Torrenting Laws In Australia
+Torrenting Laws in Australia

 Downloading and sharing copyrighted material in Australia is illegal.
 The Copyright Amendment (Online Infringement) Bill of 2018 allows ISPs to block torrenting sites classified as ‘pirate’ sites as well as any related mirror and proxy sites.